Simple Answers from Westgate High-Tech Auto Care for Omaha: Water PumpJan 17th, 2018

-My water pump went out and it cost much more to replace than ones I've had replaced in the past.
+My water pump went out and it costs much more to replace than ones I've had replaced in the past.
 My Omaha technician said it's because of where it's located.
 Why is that?

 Westgate High-Tech Auto Care Answer: